The Voice (American TV series) season 6: The Playoffs

 The Playoffs began on April 8 and comprised episodes 16 to 18.
-Similar to seasons four and five, the season six Playoffs were prerecorded and does not have the interactive viewer component, and therefore no subsequent results shows.
+The season six Playoffs were prerecorded and did not have the interactive viewer component, and therefore no subsequent results shows.
 The top twenty artists performed for the coaches; there was no public vote (hence no iTunes bonus or Instant Save) in the playoffs.
 Instead, each of the coaches selected two of their own artists to eliminate.